US sees China propaganda efforts becoming more like Russia's - NewsBreak

 US sees China propaganda efforts becoming more like Russia's

-WASHINGTON (AP) — China has long been seen by the U.S. as a prolific source of anti-American propaganda but less aggressive in its influence operations than Russia, which has used cyberattacks and covert operations to disrupt U.S. elections and denigrate rivals.
+China has long been seen by the U.S. as a prolific source of anti-American propaganda but less aggressive in its influence operations than Russia , which has used cyberattacks and covert operations to disrupt U.S. elections and denigrate rivals.

 But many in Washington now think China is increasingly adopting tactics associated with Russia — and there's growing concern the U.S. isn't doing enough to respond.